Biden is using the 'are you better off today' question to contrast himself with Trump

 President Joe Biden has opened a new line of attack against former President Donald Trump

-DALLAS -- President Joe Biden opened a new line of attack against former President Donald Trump on Wednesday, asking and answering the classic “are you better off today than you were four years ago” question to remind voters of what it was like when Trump was president.
+DALLAS -- President Joe Biden opened a new line of attack against former President Donald Trump on Wednesday, asking and answering the classic “are you better off today than you were four years ago” question to remind voters of what it was like when Trump was in office.

 The Democratic president also criticized Trump for saying over the weekend that a “bloodbath” would follow if he loses to Biden again in November.
 Trump and his allies defended the rhetoric, saying the Republican's comments were about the U.S. auto industry.
 Trump's critics had a different take.